Construction of a health post with birthing station, Karnali

 Promotion of the study and training stay on the subject of earthbag building in Nepal by Dr. Owen Geiger, whose results have been incorporated into

-In three mountain villages in central Nepal, the Schöck Family Foundation financed the creation and maintenance of forest gardens for 27 farming families with a
+In three mountain villages in central Nepal, the Schöck-Familien-Stiftung financed the creation and maintenance of forest gardens for 27 farming families.
+In addition, a tree

 The initiative included, among other things, the reconstruction of several destroyed schools and teacher training courses.
 In the mountainous region around Bhandar, around 30 schools